"""The core state representation.

 tuple[SimState, list[SimState]]: A tuple containing:

-- The modified original state with specified batches removed
+- The modified original state with specified systems removed

-- A list of the extracted SimStates, one per popped batch
+- A list of the extracted SimStates, one per popped system

 Notes: